terryaney/KatApp/scripts/readme.md

 It is very important to keep Kaml View encapsulated as an isolated environment, or sandbox if you will. **The KatApp framework ensures that all input and calculation result processing are isolated to the KatApp/Kaml View in which they are specified.**  In the same manner, there are ways to ensure proper scoping for your markup and javascript so that Kaml Views do not interfere with Host Platform sites.

+- [Scoping CSS](#scoping-css) - Discusses how Kaml Views can ensure CSS styles do not adversely affect the Host Environment.
+- [Scoping IDs](#scoping-ids) - Discusses how Kaml Views can ensure `HTMLElement.id` assignments are guaranteed to be unique.
+- [Scoping jQuery Selection](#scoping-jquery-selection) - Discusses how Kaml Views can ensure jQuery DOM queries are isolated to *only* their markup and not other Kaml Views or the Host Environment.

 ### Scoping CSS

 In Kaml Views, if you include a `<style>` section to define some CSS for the view, make sure you prefix every class selector with `thisApplication`.